bmatsuo/lmdb-go/README.md

 ## Key Features

-- Fast zero-copy reads for applications with high performance requirements.
+###Zero-copy reads

+Applications with high performance requirements can opt-in to fast, zero-copy reads at the cost of runtime safety.
 Zero-copy behavior is specified at the transaction level to reduce instrumentation overhead.

 ```
 err := lmdb.View(func(txn *lmdb.Txn) error {
+    // RawRead enables zero-copy behavior with some serious caveats.
+    // Read the documentation carefully before using.
     txn.RawRead = true

     val, err := txn.Get(dbi, []byte("largevalue"), 0)
     // ...
 })
 ```

+###Idiomatic API

-- API inspired by [BoltDB](https://github.com/boltdb/bolt) with automatic commit/rollback of transactions.
+API inspired by [BoltDB](https://github.com/boltdb/bolt) with automatic commit/rollback of transactions.
 The goal of lmdb-go is to provide idiomatic, safe database interactions without compromising the flexibility of the C API.

-- Subtransactions are fully supported and safe to use with the same idiomatic API.

-- Comprehensive documentation and code examples.
+###API coverage

+The lmdb-go project aims for *complete* feature coverage for LMDB.
+Subtransactions are fully supported.
+Databases utilizing the `MDB_DUPSORT` and `MDB_DUPFIXED` flags are supported.

+###Documentation

+Comprehensive documentation and examples are provided to demonstrate safe usage of lmdb.
+In addition to godoc documentation, implementations of the standand LMDB commands (`mdb_stat`, etc) can be found in the [examples/] directory and some simple experimental commands can be found in the [exp/cmd/] directory.
+Aside from providing minor utility these programs are provided as examples of lmdb in practice.

 #Build

+There is no dependency on shared libraries.
+So most users can simply install using `go get`.

 `go get github.com/bmatsuo/lmdb-go/lmdb`

-There is no dependency on LMDB dynamic library.

 On FreeBSD 10, you must explicitly set `CC` (otherwise it will fail with a cryptic error), for example: